|

 this book brings to life the lives of people whose history

-deserves not to be forgotten, even though telling it may still be painful as
+deserves not to be forgotten, even though telling it may still

-yet.
-The author has his own
+have not healed yet.
+The author has a

 website to